jolson615/tech-exchange-2021/u2-python-unit-testing/lab-4-test-writing-lab/README.md

 ### Function 6: Scrabble Word Value
 * The scrabble_value function should take in a word as a string and return the value of that word in scrabble tiles (tile values are given in the letter_value dictionary in scrabble.py).
 Write unit tests to check the accuracy of the scrabble_value function
 * Write unit tests to check that a type error is raised when an input is not a string
-* Write unit tests to check that a value error is raised when the word length is impossible
+* Write unit tests to check that a valxue error is raised when the word length is impossible
 * Edit the scrabble_value function in order to pass all tests

 ### Function 7: Taxi Cost Estimator